 THE STORY AND ORIGIN OF FUROSHIKI

 Furoshiki originated in the Nara period (710 - 784) to transport the Emperor's goods.
-Then, in the Heian period (794 – 1185) the nobility used this resource extensively to pack clothes.
-In the bathrooms or hot spring, this was used to separate the belongings of each one.
+Later, in the Heian period (794 - 1185), the nobility widely used this resource to pack clothes.
+In onsen or bathhouses, this was the method used to separate each person's belongings.

 In the 20th century, furoshiki declined due to the popularity of artificial packaging and plastic.
 However, in 2006, the Japanese Minister of the Environment, Yuriko Koike, launched a campaign to promote the use of cloth origami, another nickname for furoshiki.
 The reason is simple – its use is ecological, in addition to avoiding the waste of plastic bags.